Sweeter than Fiction

+The track peaked in the top 40 on the singles charts of Canada, Ireland, New Zealand, Scotland, and the United States.
 Critical reception of the song was generally positive, although retrospective opinions have regarded it as a lesser entry in Swift's discography.
-Some critics opined that "Sweeter than Fiction" was pivotal in shaping the musical collaboration between Swift and Antonoff on subsequent albums.
-Following the 2019 dispute over the ownership of Swift's back catalog, she re-recorded the song as "Sweeter than Fiction (Taylor's Version)" and included it in the physical Tangerine Edition of 1989 (Taylor's Version) (2023).
-As of August 2025, it is not available digitally.
-Swift performed the song live for the first time in a mashup with "Holy Ground" at The Eras Tour on July 6, 2024 in Amsterdam.
+Some critics opined that "Sweeter than Fiction" was pivotal in shaping the synth-pop sound of Swift's album 1989, as well as the long-lasting collaboration between Swift and Antonoff.
+Following the 2019 dispute over the ownership of Swift's back catalog, she re-recorded the song as "Sweeter than Fiction (Taylor's Version)", which was released exclusively on the Tangerine Edition of her fourth re-recorded album, 1989 (Taylor's Version) (2023).